About the Project

 This PhD studentship is designed for a candidate with a passion to develop skills as a researcher in healthcare interventions and use evidence to improve clinical decision-making and influence the development of practice guidelines; the particular project is focussed upon outcomes in patients diagnosed with chronic kidney disease and anaemia of chronic kidney disease.

-For more information on this project and how to apply please contact:
+For more information specific on this project please contact:

 Justine Jenkins, Research and Engagement Manager, 029 20875811 JenkinsJ@cardiff.ac.uk